AnfangRobkit/robo_shield/README.md

 ### sick_safetyscanners Folder
 This package is old version from SICK GitHub, but would be more stable than the newest version.
 It is needed when the connection between PC and SICK hardware is to establish.
 Please modify the IP Address in the launch file to make the sensor able to communicate with the host PC.
+Some modifications based on use-case could be done.

 ### universal_robot Folder
 Necessary files to control and visualize the UR robotics' motion.